 We’ve been with Mia to many countries.
-She has zero problems with falling asleep and waking up at nights, as long as I was breastfeeding her.
+She has zero problems with falling asleep and waking up at night, as long as I was breastfeeding her.
 She felt like she was still at home.
 Baby breastfeeding to sleep definitely makes traveling easier.

 Moving Around is Easy

 Every time we are flying with baby, I am breastfeeding on plane.
 I’ve been also nursing on a hop on hop off bus in Madrid, in a taxi in Thailand, on a ferry in Malta, and virtually everywhere else she wanted to.

 I found breastfeeding on airplane the most useful.
 It helps the baby with the popping ears and makes it fall asleep fast.
 Trust me, sleeping baby is the best thing for parents on a plane!